aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/documentbuilder/_index.md

 **Returns:**
 [Field](../../com.aspose.words/field)
-### insertField(String fieldCode) {#insertField-java.lang.String-}
+### insertField(String fieldCode) {#insertField-java.lang.String}
 ```
 public Field insertField(String fieldCode)
 ```

-Inserts a Word field into a document.
 Inserts a Word field into a document and updates the field result.

 This method inserts a field into a document and updates the field result immediately.
 Aspose.Words can update fields of most types, but not all.
-For more details see the [insertField(java.lang.String, java.lang.String)](../../com.aspose.words/documentbuilder\#insertField-java.lang.String--java.lang.String-) overload.
+For more details see the [insertField(java.lang.String, java.lang.String)](../../com.aspose.words/documentbuilder\#insertField-java.lang.String--java.lang.String) overload.

 **Parameters:**
 | Parameter | Type | Description |